Help protect kids online: 4 things you can do

 A child might accidentally infect your computer with spyware or other unwanted software.
 Some popular sites for kids might try to download programs without permission.
 To avoid this, monitor where your kids go online.
 For more information, see Step 3.

 Create different user accounts.
-Windows 8, Windows 7, Windows Vista, and Windows XP allow you to create multiple user accounts for your computer.
+Windows 7, Windows Vista, and Windows XP allow you to create multiple user accounts for your computer.
 Each user logs on with a unique profile and his or her own Desktop and My Documents folder.
 You can give yourself an Administrator account and give your children Limited User accounts.
 Administrator accounts have full control over the computer.
 Limited Users cannot change system settings or install new hardware or software, including most games, media players, and chat programs.

 Adjust web browser security settings.
 You can help protect your child through your web browser.
 Internet Explorer helps you control your security and privacy preferences by allowing you to assign security levels to websites.